Abu Sa'id Abu'l-Khayr: Biography

 Statue of Abū-Sa'īd Abul-Khayr in Nishapur.

 Abū-Sa'īd was born in Khorasan, in the village of Miana, in what is today Akhal Province, Turkmenistan.
 His father was a herbalist and physician with an interest in Sufism.

 He then moved and lived in the city of Nishapur, and subsequently moved back to Miana after a few years.
 Abū-Sa'īd's formal education included Islamic scholarship and Arabic literature that he continued until the age 23 when he left them for Sufism.

 He also traveled to and spent time in small towns around the same province visiting other Sufis or his teachers.
 He studied jurisprudence and hadith for many years in Marv and Sarakhs until, in an important event in his life, he abandoned his studies and joined the circle of Sufis and turned to the valley of mysticism.
 After receiving the method of Sufism from Sheikh Abolfazl Sarakhsi and Abul-Abbas Qassab Amoli, Sheikh Abu Said returned to his original country and practiced austerity for seven years and went to Nishabur at the age of 40.

+Preaching of Islam in Nishapur

+Shaikh Abu Sai'd Abu al-Khayr's biography contains several references to the non-Muslim communities of Nishapur during his era.
+His spiritual powers were demonstrated on various occasions through the conversion of large numbers of Jews, Christians, and Zoroastrians to Islam.
+One particularly detailed account describes the conversion of forty Christians from Nishapur.
+The Shaikh stood outside the Christian church.
+He called upon the pictures of Christ and Mary which were hung from a platform erected in front of the church to fall down if they acknowledged Muhammad and his religion as true.
+As a result of this challenge, the pictures fell face down, oriented toward the Ka'ba.
+This miracle led several Christians to convert to Islam.